captain-yoshi/moveit_benchmark_suite/.docs/bm_pipeline.md

       output_script: true                     # Defaults to false, create file containing GNUPlot script
       debug: true                             # Defaults to false, output GNUPlot script to cmd line
 ```
-**NOTE**: The root key `gnuplot_config` is set in the param tag.
-If there is not param tag, you MUST add the root key in the YAML text.

 Plot desired metrics.
 ```bash